 Instapaper was one of the earliest article saving services geared toward mobile devices.
 However, it took quite a while to come to Android.
 While Pocket is arguably the king on Android, Instapaper might be a more attractive option now that it's a free app.
 There's still a subscription that adds features, though.

 Instapaper is a popular service for saving web pages to read later, one that competes with the likes of Pocket and Readability.
 Today the app hit the big 3.0, so I'm going to take a moment to highlight what's new.
 The headlining feature is text highlighting, the ability to save a section of an article to read or share with others later.
 The app groups all of these snippets together in an accessible location.
+These highlights are then synced with other devices and the web.

 Instapaper, "a simple tool to save web pages for reading later," is wildly popular among iOS users, but has – until now – eluded Android users.
 Looking to quench users' thirst for the highly desired app, Mobelux has just made Instapaper live in Google's Play Store.

 For those who aren't familiar, Instapaper allows users to quickly, easily save reading material they discover online but don't have time to read right away.
+The app is able to save just about any webpage in a text-only format, allowing for easy, "distraction-free" reading at your leisure.